-We expect the FNFA's strengthened liquidity levels to continue to support its creditworthiness over the outlook horizon.
-In addition to its other liquid funds and about C\$9 million in cash and cash equivalents, the authority held about C\$34 million in sinking funds as of March 31, 2019, which contribute to the strong, and improved, levels of liquidity.
-The FNFA's one- and two-year liquidity ratio stood at 1.19x in fiscal 2019.
-At the same time, the authority's funding ratio was about 1.4x.
+We expect FNFA's strong liquidity levels will continue to support creditworthiness over the rating horizon.
+In addition to its other liquid funds and about C\$14.3 million in cash and cash equivalents, the authority held about C\$49.5 million in sinking funds as of March 31, 2020.
+The undrawn portion of FNFA's committed C\$220 million revolving credit facility further boosts liquidity levels and lifts the funding and liquidity ratios.
+With the undrawn portion of the facility included, FNFA's one-year liquidity ratio with disbursement of all scheduled loans was 1.80x in 2020; with only 50% of loans disbursed, the ratio was 2.34x and; 3.34x with no loan disbursement.
+FNFA uses the credit facility to bridge timing differences and make loan aggregation more efficient--the undrawn amount of the facility can vary substantially throughout the year as a result.

+At the same time, the funding ratio stood at 3.59x.
 The Canadian bond market, which we consider deep and diversified, provides 100% of the FNFA's funding, making the authority's funding sources somewhat concentrated.
 Investor diversification is improving, however, based on investor type and domicile.
 As well, in our view, the FNFA's funding versus lending commitments are relatively stable.
-Although loan terms extend as long as 30 years while bonds mature in a shorter timeframe, the authority mitigates this mismatch through its revenue-intercept mechanisms, adjustments to relending rates upon debt refinancing, and sinking funds, among other mechanisms.
-Furthermore, the FNFA's larger C\$220 million revolving credit facility boosts its liquidity position.
-While the FNFA's long-term borrowing and lending is conducted at fixed interest rates, its interim financing is borrowed at variable rates.
-The FNFA negotiates and renegotiates interest rates on interim financing loans to First Nations in relation to these rates.
+Although loan terms extend as long as 30 years while bonds mature in a shorter time frame, the authority has sought to mitigate this mismatch through its revenue intercept mechanisms, adjustments to relending rates upon debt refinancing, and sinking funds, among other mechanisms.

-Research Update: First Nations Finance Authority Ratings Affirmed at 'A+'; Outlook Stable
+Research Update: First Nations Finance Authority 'A+' Ratings Affirmed; Outlook Stable

-We believe that the FNFA will continue to benefit from strong risk management practices that will minimize potential losses.
+We believe that the FNFA will continue to benefit from strong risk management practices that will minimize potential losses in the future.
 The authority has never experienced defaults or arrears by borrowing members.
 Its intercept mechanisms, conservative risk tolerances, solid underwriting standards, and intervention powers enhance asset quality, in our opinion.
 The FNFA has intervention power under The First Nations Fiscal Management Act.
 If a First Nation is unable or unwilling to meet its debt service obligations under its loan agreement or replenish any shortfalls in the DRF, the authority can invoke the statutory intervention provision.
-If the provision is invoked, the FNFA, together with the First Nations Financial Management Board, can remove and replace the council of the defaulting First Nation, thereby gaining access to the nation's revenues, including those that cannot be pledged.
-While we believe this mechanism contributes to FNFA's strong risk management, the process has not yet been tested in practice, and there is some uncertainty regarding the timeliness of such a mechanism.
+If invoked, the FNFA, together with the First Nations Financial Management Board, can remove and replace the council of the defaulting First Nation, thereby gaining access to the nation's revenues, including those that cannot be pledged.